jojocherri123/OpenGL-Engine/README.md

-This is my attempt at making an OpenGL engine
+This is my attempt at making an OpenGL engine with C++

 it is strictly still a WIP